oluyalireuben/MathMinds-Game/README.md

 ## Dependencies
-- Firebase SDK:
+- Firebase SDK

 ## Usage
 Clone the repository and open it in Android Studio.
 https://github.com/oluyalireuben/MathMinds-Game-firebase-

-Setup your database
+## Setup your database
 ## Connecting Project to Your Own Firebase Account
 ### Instructions